-We love shortcuts.
-We love hacks.
-We love anything that saves us time, effort, mundaneness, yet results in maximum returns.
+We love shortcuts and hacks.
+And we love anything that saves us time, effort, mundaneness, yet results in maximum returns.

 While there’s certainly a place for shortcuts and hacks, success usually comes from two sources: luck or preparation and hard work.
-Probability of luck being a positive factor is so minuscule that rolling up the sleeves and doing the daily work seems like the surer thing.
+Probability of luck being a positive factor is so minuscule that doing the daily work seems like the surer thing.

-As a culture we’re both enamored and mislead by those who seemingly find success easily.
+As a culture, we’re both enamored and mislead by those who find success easily.
 Truth is, appearances don’t reveal the work behind the success.
-We’re not there when those hours are put in, or the countless rejections and failures happen before success finally yields.
+We’re not there when they work those hours, or endure the countless rejections and failures before success finally happens.

 Not saying those books don’t have value or won’t help push you closer.
 Just saying if it were that simple, we’d all be cajillionaires by now by writing our own “Seven Quick Hops to Lily Pad Riches” by I.M.
 Frog.
 Hmmm… where’s my idea list?